Lower Fort Garry: Recent history (1885–present)

 The fort has also been a penitentiary, a mental hospital (1885–1886), an HBC residence, and a golf course/motor country club (1911–1963).
 One of the mental hospital's most infamous residents was Honoré Jaxon, Louis Riel's secretary who was found not guilty of treason by reason of insanity after the North-West Rebellion.

+The Historic Sites and Monuments Board installed a plaque to commemorate the fort's status as a historic site in 1929.
 The HBC owned the fort until 1951, when it was given to the federal government.
 The site was designated a National Historic Site in 1958, and named one of the top 10 National Historic Sites in the country in 2011 by Canada's History magazine.
 Between May and September, costumed interpreters recreate life at Lower Fort Garry in the early 1850s when Eden Colvile was inland governor of the HBC and in residence at the fort.
 Original buildings and walls, hands on activities, as well as original-to-era furnishings enhance the visitor experience.